reinhardt/slc.zopescript/README.rst

     scripts = mail_handler
     arguments = '${instance:location}/etc/zope.conf','admin',server_url='http://localhost:8081/Plone',context_path='/Plone/news'

-The first argument must be the path to a valib zope.conf file.
+The first argument must be the path to a valid zope.conf file.
 The second argument is the user to run the script as.
 The optional server_url should be the URL under which your site is externally reachable and allows you to use meaningful absolute_url() calls.
 The optional context_path is the path to